marcusbritanicus/QtGreet/README.md

   * Open `/etc/greetd/config.toml` for editing with your favorite editor.
   * Under `[default_session]`, set `command = "sway --config /etc/qtgreet/sway.cfg"`

+Most compositors print debug messages to the terminal.
+You can hide them by redirecting the debug output.
+Add ` > /dev/null 2>&1` at the end of each command (ex. `command = "greetwl > /dev/null 2>&1"`).

 ### CLI Options
 Following command-line options are available:
 ```